kaiwolff/Eng88_Python_OOP/README.md

 #### Polymorphism

-This is the philosophy of having many forms availalbe.
+This is the philosophy of having many forms available.
 This means you can overwrite methods from a parent class without changing the parent class.
-This means that if you had an employee class, you might write a different "pay" method depending on the way the emplyee was paid (e.g some are salaried, some hourly, some get bonuses, etc etc.)
+This means that if you had an employee class, you might write a different "pay" method depending on the way the employee was paid (e.g some are salaried, some hourly, some get bonuses, etc etc.)

 #### In practice - Animal class and child classes